cowboysdude/MMM-MLB/README.md

 			position: 'top_center',
 			config: {
 				maxWidth: "400px",
-				header: false
+				header: true,
+				logo: true
 			}
 		},
  ___________________________________________

+ *To use MLB logo header MUST be set to true

- Custom.css colors you can change:
+ Custom.css colors you can configure:

           .MMM-MLB .header